Date Published: 16 March 2020

 I’m worried about my Tier 4 visa?

 The UK Government has published new guidance on immigration provisions made by the Home Office for individuals in the UK who are concerned about their Tier 4 visa.
-The guidance states that most people in the UK whose immigration status is affected by the coronavirus outbreak will get an automatic extension of their visa until 31 March 2020.
+Please contact our Compliance Team who will be able to discuss this with you.

 There is also a Coronavirus Immigration Helpline: